amzufar/advpro-module-6/README.md

 ## Commit 4 Reflection Notes
 When user enter the `/` URI a few times, as before, user will see it responds quickly.
 But if the user enter `/sleep` and then load `/`, the user will see that `/` waits until sleep has slept for its full 5 seconds before loading.

+## Commit 5 Reflection Notes
+The code in `lib.rs` file creates a simple thread pool implementation that allows tasks to be executed concurrently across multiple worker threads.
+It demonstrates the use of `mpsc` channels for communication between threads and `Arc<Mutex<_>>` for shared ownership and mutable access to data across threads.

+A thread pool is a group of spawned threads that are waiting and ready to handle a task.
+When the program receives a new task, it assigns one of the threads in the pool to the task, and that thread will process the task.
+The remaining threads in the pool are available to handle any other tasks that come in while the first thread is processing.
+When the first thread is done processing its task, it’s returned to the pool of idle threads, ready to handle a new task.
+Thread pools allow server process connections concurrently, increasing the server's throughput.